 An unedited photo can often look dull and flat.
-Which makes sense, given that we have a 2-dimensional image of a 3-dimensional subject.
-Today we’re covering how to edit food photos so we can bring depth back into the image!
+Which is understandable, given that we have taken a 2-dimensional image of a 3-dimensional subject.
+Today we’re covering how to edit food photos so we can bring depth back into the image.

-Take a look at the two photos below.
-Which iced matcha latte would you rather be drinking?
+Take a look at the photo slider below.
+Which mac and cheese would you rather be eating?

 Is Adobe Lightroom Free?